awsdocs/aws-cloud9-user-guide/doc_source/toolkit-welcome.md

 1. In the **AWS Resources** pane, turn on **AWS AWS Toolkit** so that it displays a check mark on a green background\.

-   When you enable the AWS Toolkit, the IDE refreshes to show the updated **Enable AWS Tookit** setting and the AWS Toolkit option at the side of the IDE below the **Environment** option\.
+   When you enable the AWS Toolkit, the IDE refreshes to show the updated **Enable AWS Toolkit** setting and the AWS Toolkit option at the side of the IDE below the **Environment** option\.